Deck Railing (6)

 Rail Section

-Deck rail posts that are attached to the outer joists should have 2x blocking material at each post and hold-down anchors similar to the metal brackets shown in the diagram below.
+Deck rail posts attached to the outer joists should have 2x blocking material at each post location and hold-down anchors similar to the metal brackets shown in the diagram below.
 Two 1/2" through-bolts should be used to attach each 4x4 post to the outer joists through the hold-down anchors.
 Corner posts can be attached using two 1/2" screws per post.
-For complete details on 4x4 deck post attachment, refer to the Prescriptive Residential Wood Deck Construction Guide (link at the bottom of the page).
+For complete details on the 4x4 deck post attachment, refer to the Prescriptive Residential Wood Deck Construction Guide (link at the bottom of the page).

 Deck Railing Posts